-Yes, as long as the project provides services in the five-county PFB region.
+Yes, as long as the project funds you request provide services only in the Pallottine Foundation of Buckhannon region.

-The PFB makes grants to nonprofit, tax exempt organizations.
-To be eligible, an organization must have received an Internal Revenue Service Determination Letter indicating that it is an organization described in Section 501(c)(3) and is not a private foundation within the meaning of Section 509(a) of the Internal Revenue Code.
+The Pallottine Foundation of Buckhannon makes grants to nonprofit, tax-exempt organizations principally administering health-related programming.
+To be eligible, an organization must have received an Internal Revenue Service Determination Letter indicating that it is an organization described in Section 501(c)(3).

 No, grants are made only to 501(c)(3) organizations.